Sonar Model 45

 Perhaps I should have this under "portable", but there is no handle, and you cannot pick it up with the antenna.

 Dennis Banker sent me this picture of his DF-383, which has no maker name on it.
-He noted that in many ways it is identical to my Layfayette, above, except for a having a slide rule dial, and differeent meter.
-Perhaps they were both made by Layfayette, or by another company for sale and eventual "re-branding" by other firms.
+In many ways it is identical to the RDFs of Don's, and mine, except for a having a slide rule dial, and different meter.
+Perhaps they were all by Layfayette, or by another company for sale and eventual "re-branding" by other firms.
 This was often done by the late 60's, and through the end of the manufacture of RDF's.
-The most often re-branded radio is the Coastal Navigator, above.
-But the Aquaguide shows up as a Sanchin, and there are other examples.
+The most often re-branded radio is the Coastal Navigator, seen a few radios, above.
+And the Aquaguide shows up as a Sanchin, and there are other examples.

 Bendix 550.
 High quality unit, with beacon, broadcast and (old) marine bands.